| Ko

 August 10, 2024 · 6 min · 1161 words · In-Jun

-OAuth 2.0 is an authorization framework standardized as RFC 6749 by the IETF (Internet Engineering Task Force) in 2012, designed to allow users to grant third-party applications limited access to their resources without exposing their credentials (passwords).
-It is currently adopted as the standard for social login and API authorization by most major internet services including Google, Facebook, GitHub, and Twitter.
+OAuth 2.0 is an authorization framework standardized as RFC 6749 by the IETF (Internet Engineering Task Force) in 2012.
+It allows users to grant third-party applications limited access to their resources without exposing their credentials (passwords).
+It is now widely used for social login and API authorization across major services such as Google, Facebook, GitHub, and Twitter.
 The Origins of OAuth The Problem OAuth Solves Before OAuth, users had to directly provide their usernames and passwords to third-party applications, which created serious security risks.
 Users had no way to know which applications would safely manage their credentials, nor could they granularly control access permissions or revoke them at any time. ...

 Network Switch Types and Selection

 Network switches emerged in the early 1990s to overcome the performance limitations of Ethernet networks.
-They addressed the inefficiency of traditional hubs that broadcast data to all ports by providing the capability to selectively forward frames based on destination MAC addresses, becoming a core component of modern network infrastructure.
-In the OSI (Open Systems Interconnection) 7-layer model, switches are classified from L1 to L7 based on which layer they operate at.
-Each layer’s switch has unique characteristics and purposes, analyzing protocol information at that layer to process traffic. ...
+Unlike traditional hubs, which broadcast data to all ports, switches can forward frames selectively based on destination MAC addresses.
+That capability made them a core component of modern network infrastructure.
+In the OSI (Open Systems Interconnection) 7-layer model, switches are classified from L1 to L7 according to the layer at which they operate.
+Each type has distinct characteristics and purposes, analyzing protocol information at its respective layer to process traffic. ...

 Pull Request Review Best Practices

-PR (Pull Request) review is a core collaborative activity that improves team code quality, shares knowledge among developers, and prevents potential bugs in advance.
-Since GitHub introduced the Pull Request feature in 2008, it has become the standard code integration method in both open source projects and enterprise development environments.
-PR reviews go beyond simply finding errors in code to become an essential quality management activity in software development that helps team members understand each other’s code, maintain a consistent codebase, and make better design decisions through collective intelligence. ...
+PR (Pull Request) review is a core collaborative activity that improves team code quality, shares knowledge among developers, and catches potential bugs early.
+Since GitHub introduced the Pull Request feature in 2008, it has become the standard way to integrate code in both open source projects and enterprise development environments.
+PR reviews go beyond simply finding errors in code.
+They are an essential quality management practice in software development that helps team members understand each other’s code, maintain a consistent codebase, and make better design decisions through collective intelligence. ...

 Using Helm in Kubernetes

-Helm is a package manager for packaging, deploying, and version management of Kubernetes applications.
-It was first developed by Deis (now Microsoft) in 2015, joined CNCF (Cloud Native Computing Foundation) in 2018, and has become the most widely used deployment tool in the Kubernetes ecosystem.
-Helm performs a similar role in Kubernetes as apt or yum in Linux or Homebrew in macOS.
-It bundles complex Kubernetes manifest files into packages called Charts, enabling installation, upgrade, and rollback with a single command while automating environment-specific configuration management and dependency handling to significantly reduce deployment complexity. ...
+Helm is a package manager for packaging, deploying, and managing versions of Kubernetes applications.
+It was first developed by Deis (now Microsoft) in 2015 and joined CNCF (Cloud Native Computing Foundation) in 2018.
+Today, it is the most widely used deployment tool in the Kubernetes ecosystem.
+Much like apt or yum on Linux or Homebrew on macOS, Helm bundles complex Kubernetes manifest files into packages called Charts.
+This lets you install, upgrade, and roll back applications with a single command while simplifying environment-specific configuration management and dependency handling. ...

 Setting Up Single-Node Kubernetes Cluster on Ubuntu 24.04

 Kubernetes is a container orchestration platform that Google open-sourced in 2014.
 It is now managed by CNCF (Cloud Native Computing Foundation) and has become the de facto standard for automating the deployment, scaling, and management of containerized applications.
-Production environments configure multi-node clusters for high availability, but single-node clusters are sufficient for development, testing, and learning purposes.
-This guide covers the entire process of building a single-node Kubernetes cluster using kubeadm on Ubuntu 24.04 LTS. ...
+Production environments typically use multi-node clusters for high availability, but a single-node cluster is enough for development, testing, and learning.
+This guide walks through the full process of building a single-node Kubernetes cluster with kubeadm on Ubuntu 24.04 LTS. ...

 Temporarily Saving Changes with Git Stash